 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The Onkaparinga River acts as the primary lifeblood for Mount Bold, making it a cornerstone of the South Australian Gulf network.
-Managing the flow from the Onkaparinga River ensures that downstream agricultural zones receive consistent supply.
-The South Australian Gulf region relies heavily on the seasonal inflows captured here.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Catchment dynamics in the South Australian Gulf are deeply influenced by the retention capacity of Mount Bold.

 Beyond standard municipal supply, Mount Bold is a vital asset for the regional agricultural economy in South Australia.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 The surrounding catchment of Mount Bold also supports diverse local flora and fauna.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Looking ahead, the trajectory of Mount Bold's water levels will depend heavily on upcoming seasonal rainfall patterns.
-State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
+Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.